robert-adrian99/Restaurant/README.md

 |:---:|:---:|
 | ![](images/Search.gif) | ![](images/Orders.gif) |

-__Those who have an account can place an order, see their cart from where they can delete a previously added product.
+__Those who have an account can place an order and see their cart, from where they can delete a previously added product.
 Also the user who is registered can see his order history.__

 ## Employee section